UConn vs Saint Mary's (CA) Players to Watch - Second Round

 Saint Mary's (CA)'s Last Game

-In its previous game, Saint Mary's (CA) topped VCU on Friday, 63-51.
-Mitchell Saxen scored a team-high 17 points (and chipped in four assists and seven boards).
+In its previous game, Saint Mary's (CA) defeated VCU on Friday, 63-51.
+Alex Ducas scored a team-high 17 points (and added four assists and eight boards).

 |Name